 Yarrow has such potent antiseptic effects that it kills the bacteria completely when applied to a wound.

 Yarrow is prized by the cosmetic industry as it has excellent scar removal properties.
 It not only speeds up the healing process but also reduces the appearance of scars.
 There are many ways yarrow can be used to heal scars, either by oral consumption or by using it in your skincare routines.
 Its anti-inflammatory properties also calm the irritation and redness surrounding the wounds.

 When used in moderation, this herb is able to stimulate blood-clotting, making it quite valuable for acute injuries; however, in excess, this herb can act as a blood-thinner in the body, so caution should be taken.

 The Latin name for yarrow is Achillea millefolium, named after the Greek hero Achilles.
-He was a great student of the healing arts though and yarrow was his special ally.
+Not commonly known, he was also described as a great student of the healing arts and yarrow was his special ally.
 He used it to staunch the wounds of his fellow soldiers, which is how yarrow became known as 'Militaris'.
 Throughout the history, it was mostly known as a soldier's helper, due to it's abilities to stop the bleeding, disinfect and heal wounds.